slouchart/pyimath/README.md

     f4 = FiniteField(2, 2, f2.poly_parse('X^2 + X + 1'))

 ### Elements of a finite field
 Elements are defined as coefficients in a vector basis.
-If w is a root of the irreducible polynomial used in the definition (see above), {1, j, ..., j^(q-1)} is such a vector basis
+If w is a root of the irreducible polynomial used in the definition (see above), {1, w, ..., w^(q-1)} is such a vector basis
 Therefore, elements of such a field are isomorphic to polynomials over the base prime field up to degree q-1

     e = f4(0, 1)  # the element w